lukasmalfi/theta_ribozymes/Databases/Taxonomy/host_info/readme.md

 This here is the file of tRNA assoaciated theta ribozymes with added phage and host taxonomy information.
+This information was manually added from the respective metadata of the databases, where available.